The trunks of CLE(4) explorations: Wrapping up the proof of the main result

 \begin{proof} Recall the coupling $(\eta_c,\gamma_c)$ for $c\in (-\lambda,\lambda)$ and $\Gamma\sim \CLE_4^0$ with a Dirichlet GFF $h$ in $\D$ from Section \ref{sec:introduction}.
 Let $\gamma_\pm := \gamma_{c_\pm}$ where $\rho_\pm = R(\mu_\pm)$ and $c_\pm = \lambda(1+\rho_\pm)$.
 By Theorem \ref{thm:main-result-msw} we have $\rho_-<\rho_+$ and hence $c_-<c_+$.
 Standard level line results (that can be viewed as the special $\kappa =4$ case of the more general results in \cite{ig1}) imply that $\eta_{c_-}$ lies left of $\eta_{c_+}$, and $\eta_{c_-}$ and $\eta_{c_+}$ are different a.s.
 The result now follows by the construction of $\gamma_{c_\pm}$ in terms of $(\eta_{c_\pm},\Gamma)$. \end{proof}

 The proof will use the results from Section \ref{subsec:sle-force-points} and Section \ref{sec:gensle} to obtain the limit of the distributional equalities appearing in Corollary \ref{cor:bcle-input-stopped} and concludes by comparing the resulting statement with Corollary \ref{cor:bcle-critical-input-stopped}.
+In particular, the function $M$ we are identifying in this work enters the proof only via Corollary \ref{cor:bcle-critical-input-stopped}.

 \begin{proof}[Proof of Theorem \ref{thm:main-result}] Fix $\rho\in (-2,0)$ and let $\mu = M(\rho)$.
 Also define $\tilde{\mu}=-\pi\cot(\pi\rho/2)$.
 We will first show that $\mu\le \tilde{\mu}$.
 Fix some sequence $\kappa_n\uparrow 4$ and let